 The United States Department of Agriculture (USDA) home loan program was created in 1949 to assist low to moderate-income homebuyers in rural America in purchasing homes.
 The program, also known as the USDA Rural Development Guaranteed Housing Loan Program, aims to stimulate economic development and improve the quality of life in rural communities.

-The USDA home loan program is a government-backed mortgage offered by private home loan lenders and guaranteed by the USDA.
-It allows borrowers to purchase a home with no down payment and offers low-interest rates.
-The home loan program is available to low to moderate-income individuals and families who meet certain eligibility requirements, including income limits and location restrictions.
+The USDA home loan program in California is a government-backed mortgage offered by private home loan lenders and guaranteed by the USDA.
+It allows borrowers to purchase a home with no down payment and offers low interest rates.

 USDA Home Loan Qualifications